Azure/azure-sdk-for-rust/sdk/data_cosmos/README.md

 # azure_data_cosmos

+> Microsoft is developing the official Azure SDK for Rust crates and has no plans to update this unofficial crate.
+> In the future we may release an official version that may have a different package name.
+> If releasing an official version of this crate is important to you [let us know](https://github.com/Azure/azure-sdk-for-rust/issues/new/choose).
+>
+> Source for this crate can now be found in <https://github.com/Azure/azure-sdk-for-rust/tree/legacy>.
+> To monitor for an official, supported version of this crate, see <https://aka.ms/azsdk/releases>.

 ## The Cosmos DB crate.

 `azure-data-cosmos` offers functionality needed to interact with Cosmos DB from Rust.
 As an abstraction over the [Cosmos DB